Settle those spots!

-Newborn babies and rarely infants around 3-6 months old can develop acne, which is due to crossing of the mother’s hormones and immature glands respectively.
-Occasionally children less than 6 years can develop acne, when it is important to see a paediatrician or dermatologist.
+Newborn babies and rarely infants around 3-6 months old can develop acne, which is due to the crossing of the mother’s hormones and immature glands respectively.
+Occasionally children less than 6 years can develop acne when it is important to see a paediatrician or dermatologist.

 How is acne in skin of colour different?